manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 As opposed to the constructor, this method is called from "the inside to the outside" determining the method's way of first processing child components and then their parent components.
 We can see this in action in our above example.
 The log clearly shows that first the `componentDidMount()` of the `ChildComponent` is called and only then `ParentComponent`'s `componentDidMount()` is invoked.

-In the above example, we started a `setTimeOut()` within the `ParentComponent`which modifies the state of our component every 2000 milliseconds.
+In the above example, we started a `setTimeOut()` within the `ParentComponent` which modifies the state of our component every 2000 milliseconds.
 It demonstrates which lifecycle methods are being called during the update of a component.
 Any other changes on the state of the mounted component are no longer part of the mounting phase but part of the update phase.
-This phase is entered after the the first 2000 milliseconds once the `ParentComponent` modifies its own state via `this.setState()`.
+This phase is entered after the first 2000 milliseconds once the `ParentComponent` modifies its own state via `this.setState()`.

 #### `shouldComponentUpdate(nextProps, nextState)`